HistoryThis section has been translated automatically.

 Basically, three different forms of autophagy are distinguished:

-- Microautophagy: Smaller cytoplasmic components to be disposed of enter the interior of lysosomes by invagination of the membrane of lysosomes and subsequent strangulation and are degraded there as in macroautophagy.
+- Microautophagy: smaller cytoplasmic components to be disposed of enter the interior of lysosomes by invagination of the membrane of lysosomes and subsequent strangulation, where they are degraded as in macroautophagy.

 General informationThis section has been translated automatically.